Veni, vidi, vici: Allusions and references

 The phrase appears in a variety of cultural contexts, such as this Philip Morris logo, from a pack of Marlboro cigarettes.

 The phrase has also been heavily referenced in literature and film.
-The title of French poet Victor Hugo's Veni, vidi, vixi ("I came, I saw, I lived"), written after the death of his daughter Leopoldine at age 19 in 1843, uses the allusion with its first verse: J'ai bien assez vécu...("I have lived quite long enough...").
+The title of French poet Victor Hugo's Veni, vidi, vixi ("I came, I saw, I lived"), written after the death of his daughter Leopoldine at age 19 in 1843, uses the allusion with its first verse: J'ai bien assez vécu... ("I have lived quite long enough...").
 Peter Venkman, one of the protagonists in the 1984 film Ghostbusters, delivers a humorous variation: "We came.
 We saw.
 We kicked its ass!"
 This line was among the 400 nominees for the AFI's 100 Years...100 Movie Quotes.

 Grammar

 Latin

-Veni, vidi, and vici are first person singular perfect indicative active forms of the Latin verbs venire, videre, and vincere, which mean "to come", "to see", and "to conquer", respectively.
+Veni, vidi, and vici are first person singular perfect indicative active forms of the Latin verbs veniō, vidēo, and vincō, which mean "I come", "I see", and "I conquer", respectively.
 The sentence's form is classed as a tricolon and a hendiatris.